overpathz/discordPythonBot/README.md

 - service.py - helpful methods (perform various checks, contain frequently used code blocks, and help you better decompose the program)

-### Open any of these .py files and start writing new or adding to the current functionality
+### Open any of these files. py and start writing new or adding to the current functionality
 ### Cheers :)